klauer/epics-sumo-mirror/doc/reference-sumo-scan.rst

 This is the most important command. "all" combines the commands "deps", "groups" and "repos".
 The output of the commands is combined in a single large `JSON <http://www.json.org>`_ structure and printed to the console.
-You can use the output of this command as input for :doc:`sumo-db <reference-sumo-db>` in order to create a dependency database.
+You can use the output of this command as input for :doc:`sumo db <reference-sumo>` in order to create a dependency database.

 deps